 This is common, I hear.
-“They” don’t say it often, but there are a lot of moms who’ve felt similarly.
+“They” don’t say it often, but there are a lot of moms who’ve felt similar.
 After reading books and taking classes, you expect to be excited about motherhood.
-And then when you’re not, it can be a serious let down.
-Many of us know what that’s like.
+And then when you’re not, it can be a serious let-down.
+Many of us know what this is like.

-The point of this letter is simply to say I’ve been there.
+The point of this is simply to say I’ve been there.
 Plenty of women have been there.
 And that if you’re at all like me, it will get better.
-Lots better.
-Consider this letter a virtual hug.

 A few other things:

-• Shake off all those blog posts from moms who focus on waking up before the kids.
-You’ll get there eventually, but right now, SLEEP.
+• Shake off all those words on the internet from moms who wake up before the kids.
+You’ll get there eventually, but right now, sleep.
 Seriously.

 • Enjoy date nights while your baby is still immobile.
-Soon enough, your newborn will be sitting up, then crawling, and then walking.
+Soon enough, your baby will be sitting up, then crawling, then walking.
 And there’s no going back.
-I still remember a date night when we went to dinner at 8 p.m., our newborn sweetly sleeping in her carseat next to us at the restaurant.
-That won’t be possible for long.
+(I still remember a date night when we went to dinner at 8 p.m., our newborn sleeping in her carseat next to us at the restaurant.
+That won’t be possible for long.)

 • Get some fresh air.
 Don’t worry about hard-core working out—just go for a walk around the block.
 Use that baby carrier.
 Being outside made a world of difference for me.